kurianvijay/QA_profile/README.md

 I was responsible for the delivery of all ad-campaigns from end to end.
 Making sure KPIs from the clients were met and getting client feedback on adjuting the eCPA.
 To facilitate this we decided to create apps that would be able to target the audiences that we were looking for specifically.

-As part of my role, I acted as the Product Owner for 2 apps that we released AppsFarm in `Java` and GlobalEduOnline on `iOS Swift`.
+As part of my role, I acted as the Product Owner and QA for 2 apps that we released AppsFarm in `Java` and GlobalEduOnline on `iOS Swift`.
 I was responsible for translating business requirments into user stories and trouble shooting the app from a business perspective and bringing bugs that came up from test launches back to development.
-I was involved in manual testing of the apps as well.
+I was heavily involved in UAT testing of the apps.

 **[Heathrow Airport Ltd](https://www.heathrow.com/company)** (January 2011 &mdash; March 2017)
 **Training and Compliance Officer**